bigeasy/strata/README.md

 openOrCreate('/home/alan/strata', function (error, strata) {
   if (error) throw error;

-  // Do something with an open b-tree...
+  // Do something with an open b#x2011;tree...
 });
 ```